petkorutesic/databases-slides/02-RelationalDatamodel.md

  null | $\bot$ | null
  null | null | null

-The logical expression OR can never be false if one of relations is undefined.
+The logical expression OR can never be false if one of operands is undefined.
  - False and null gives an unknown value
  - however, can be true